Accra Academy: Start in Ellen House (1931-1961)

-Government-Assisted School status

 In December 1932, the academy presented its first batch of ten students for the Junior Cambridge School Certificate Examination, seven out of whom passed the examination.
+In the annual report for the academic year 1938–39, Accra Academy received positive recognition.
+The report described it as a well-funded institution that is effectively administered, with a student body of 469 boys.
 In 1939, the academy presented 45 students for the Senior Cambridge School Certificate Examination, out of whom 42 students passed, with 10 students obtaining exemption from the London Matriculation Examination.

 In 1947, a recommendation was made to the director of education to grant the academy the status of a Government Assisted School.
-The recommendation was approved and the academy begun operating as a Government Assisted school from 1 January 1950.
+The recommendation was approved, and the academy begun operating as a Government Assisted school from 1 January 1950.
+In 1950, the academy also won the prestigious Aggrey Shield at its first Inter-Collegiate Sports Meeting.

-Relocating to Bubuashie

-The academy operated as a day-school till it began accommodating students in Claremont House in 1935, a single-storey building adjoining Ellen House, also a property of Vidal J. Buckle and leased by his widow Ellen.
-Accommodation was limited and therefore was only offered to students in special circumstances.
+Relocation to Bubiashie in 1961

 Due to a steady increase in the number of applicants applying for enrolment in the academy, the academy's administrators began preparations to relocate the academy to a larger and permanent site.
-The initial site that was acquired to relocate the school was situated at Kokomlemle; however, this site had to be abandoned as a result of a prolonged litigation concerning the ownership of the land.
+The initial site acquired to relocate the school was situated at Kokomlemle; however, this site had to be abandoned as a result of a prolonged litigation concerning the ownership of the land.
 A second site, which was located at Korle Gonno, was also given up because of its remote location.

-The search for a new school site ended in 1956 when J.A.
-Halm-Addo succeeded in lobbying the Convention People's Party government to relocate and expand the academy as part of its accelerated development plan.
-Owing to his efforts, the academy was offered a 37-acre plot of land at Bubuashie, off the Winneba Road.
+The search for a new school site ended in 1956 when J. A. Halm-Addo succeeded in lobbying the Convention People's Party government to relocate and expand the academy as part of its accelerated development plan.
+Owing to his efforts, Accra Academy was offered a 37-acre plot of land at Bubuashie, off the Winneba Road.

-J. Monta & Sons was awarded the contract to develop the new school site in October 1959, however actual work on the site began in December of the same year and by July 1961, J. Monta & Sons presented the newly developed school site to the school administrators for the celebration of the academy's thirtieth anniversary.
-In September of the same year, both staff and students relocated from Ellen House to the present site at Bubuashie.
-A ceremony to officially recognize the academy's relocation to Bubuashie was held in February 1962 and A. J. Dowuona-Hammond, then Minister of Education and coincidentally a past student of the school, declared the new school site opened.
+Barnes, Hubbard & Arundel were the architects and planners of the first buildings on the new campus.
+J. Monta & Sons was awarded the contract to develop the new school site in October 1959, and by July 1961, presented the newly developed site with new buildings to the school administrators.

+In September 1961, the academy relocated from Ellen House to the present site at Bubuashie, funded by the CPP government.
+A ceremony to officially open up the new buildings was held on 3 February 1962 and A. J. Dowuona-Hammond, Minister for Education and incidentally an old boy, unveiled a commemorative plaque.
+The first dormitory block for students was completed later in 1966.

 The academy acquired the nickname Little Legon shortly after the new school site was commissioned, when some students from the Western Region who had gained admission into the University of Ghana, reported at the academy instead of the University of Ghana, apparently confused by the close similarity between the infrastructure of both educational institutions.

-A dormitory block to serve as a residential facility for students was completed later in 1966.